c-mart/smog/planning.md

 - Two column layout for All Posts page
 - Post tags with tag cloud
 - Confirm before deleting post
-- Switch to another Markdown renderer (http://lepture.com/en/2014/markdown-parsers-in-python) which supports footnotes and is implemented in pure python
 - Figure out markdown blockquoting
 - Static pages separate from posts
 - Automatically publish at a date and time